-The Subway Smartcard has been established as a popular choice for customers with more than 243,000 cards in use.
-In 2020/21, SPT and a number of public transport operators including ScotRail, McGill's, Stagecoach and Tripper cards joined together to ensure that any Smartcard from these operators now works across multiple modes of transport delivering real interoperability.
-SPT is also working with a host of operators within the Zonecard Forum on redeveloping the long established Zonecard product as a smart enabled ticketing product, with a simplified zone structure, more flexible ticketing options and modern accessible purchasing routes.
+The Subway Smartcard has been established as a popular choice for customers with more than 270,000 cards in use.
+SPT in conjunction with a number of public transport operators including ScotRail, McGill's, Stagecoach and Tripper cards have combined to ensure that any Smartcard from these operators now works across multiple modes of transport delivering real interoperability.
+SPT is also continuing to work with a host of operators within the Zonecard Forum on redeveloping the long established Zonecard product as a smart enabled ticketing product, with a simplified zone structure, more flexible ticketing options and modern accessible purchasing routes.
+It is anticipated that a contract will be awarded for the supply of a smart enabled Zonecard product in 2022/23.